Why Data Visibility is at the Front and Center of Shop Floor Quality

 - Ensure data integrity, data security and data governance

-Till date, we’ve implemented ComplianceQuest EQMS at 1000+ customer locations across the world.
+At the present, we’ve implemented ComplianceQuest EQMS at more than 1,000 customer locations across the world.
 We’ve served shop floor leaders across a range of sectors including automotive, medical device, oil and gas, electronics and hi-tech, consumer goods and more.

 Overall, at ComplianceQuest, we’ve built each of our solutions on the highly flexible, scalable and customizable Salesforce platform.
 It can be deployed at companies of all sizes – from high-growth startups to Fortune 100 companies.

-Thanks to our experience of serving a wide range of customers, we believe that the following aspects are absolutely essential in the factory of the future:
+Because of our experience serving a wide range of customers, we believe that the following aspects are absolutely essential in the factory of the future:

 - Embracing Industry 4.0 methodologies using best-of-breed technologies